 How to Start an HVAC Business In California

-Here is some information on how to register and start an HVAC business in the state of Texas.
+Here is some information on how to register and start an HVAC business in the state of California.
 HVAC services can include heating, ventilation, air conditioning, refrigeration, and more.
 You may want to start here: How To Start An HVAC Company Make sure you do your own thorough research, as laws change regularly.
 Here are some steps you may have to take (not necessarily in order) to start your own HVAC company, along with links to more information.

 Getting started- California’s official website about how to start a business in California is found here: California Business Portal